Let’s Talk About Love

 7. Philautia or self-Love

 ‘Philautia,’ or self-love, is about caring for ourselves.
 The Greeks understood that self-care is necessary before we can care for others.
 Philautia is not unhealthy vanity nor self-obsession focused on personal fame, gain and fortune as is the case with narcissism.
 Instead, Philautia is self-love in its healthiest form.
-It shares the Buddhist philosophy of “self-compassion” which is the deep understanding that only once you have the strength to love yourself and feel comfortable in your own skin.
+It shares the Buddhist philosophy of “self-compassion” which is the deep understanding that only once you have the strength to love yourself and feel comfortable in your own skin that you will be able to care and demonstrate love for others.

 Aristotle described “all friendly feelings for others are an extension of a man’s feelings for himself.”
 You cannot share what you do not have.
 If you do not love yourself, you cannot love anyone else either.
 The only way to truly be happy is to find unconditional love for yourself.